David-44/darkbox/README.md

 #### The bad
 Let's start with what might cause problems, so we're done with it.
 * No support for IE8 and below.
 If you want a fallback, make sure to enclose your images in an anchor tag linking to the image.
-* the lightbox will work on browsers that don't support animations (IE9 and opera mini), but the transitions will not be smooth.
+* Darkbox will work on browsers that don't support animations (IE9 and opera mini), but the transitions will not be smooth.

 #### The good :
 * No need for external libraries.